 Deadline to Submit AP Computer Science Principles Performance Task

-AP Computer Science Principles Exam Day 2021
+AP Computer Science Principles End-of-Course Exam

 Section I: End-of-Course Multiple-Choice Exam